Banque du Liban: Capital Markets Authority

-The Special Investigation Commission
+Special Investigation Commission

 The Special Investigation Commission (SIC) is a multi-function financial intelligence unit (FIU) with judicial status.
 It is the centerpiece of Lebanon's anti–money laundering (AML) and combating the financing of terrorism (CFT) regime, a platform for international cooperation and plays a vital role in safeguarding concerned sectors from illicit proceeds.
 The SIC's tasks include receiving and analyzing suspicious transaction reports (STRs), conducting financial investigations, lifting banking secrecy, freezing accounts and/or transactions and forwarding them to concerned judicial authorities.
 With respect to terrorism and the financing of terrorism, the SIC is also empowered to prevent the use of movable or immovable assets.
 In addition to sharing ML/TF intelligence with counterparts and coordinating with foreign/local competent authorities on requests of assistance (ROAs), the SIC also proposes AML/CFT regulations and issues new regulations and recommendations to concerned parties.
 AML/CFT supervision via compliance examinations at banks and other reporting entities to ensure proper implementation of prevailing regulations is also among its tasks.
 The SIC is managed by the Governor Mr. Riad Salamé and assisted by the president of the Banking Control Commission, a professional appointed by the Council of Ministers and the judge appointed to the Higher Banking Commission.

-The Higher Banking Commission
+Higher Banking Commission

 The Higher Banking Commission was established at Banque du Liban in 1967, pursuant to Article 10 of Law No 28/67.
 It is composed of: